orbs-network/orbs-spec/behaviors/flows/voting.md

   * Voter -> nodes map.

 ## Processing()
-* Can be initiated by anyone upon complition of the votes mirroring period.
+* Can be initiated by anyone upon completion of the votes mirroring period.
-  * Span over a set of transactions (where the last one indicates complition)
+  * Span over a set of transactions (where the last one indicates completion)
 * Reads the stake for each stakeholder and activist at the time of the election block.
-* Eleminates expired votes.
+* Eliminates expired votes.
 * Calculates the delegated stake for each activist - the total stake of the delegation tree that points to it.
   * Note: once an activist has voted, it's delegation is ignored.
-* Record the election results in the NodesRegistery along with the transition Orbs block (A period of time after the last processing block).
+* Record the election results in the NodesRegistry along with the transition Orbs block (A period of time after the last processing block).

 #### Rewards calculation
 > TBD